nuejs/nue/packages/nuejs/test/browser/README.md

 # Nue.js Browser Tests

-This directory contains tests for the browser version of Nue.js using happy-dom to simulate a browser environment.
+This directory contains tests for the browser version of Nue.js using domino to simulate a browser environment.

 ## Running the Tests